Tochukz/Amazon-CDK/README.md

 ```

 __AWS CDK CLI for LocalStack__
-`cdklocal` is a think wrapper script for using the AWS CDK library againt local API provided by LocalStack
+`cdklocal` is a thin wrapper script for using the AWS CDK library against local API provided by LocalStack
 1. Install  `cdklocal`
 ```
 $ npm install -g aws-cdk-local aws-cdk